Bio

 Research

 My research has generally been trained on the legibility of tectonic and/or compositional systems as they relate to aesthetic expression.
-I have been specifically interested in architectural frameworks and modes of figuration that complicate the affective legislation of subject and object in an aesthetic composition.
-Consequently, my research generally explores the constitution of subjectivity through affective productions and aesthetic legacies, either imported or indigenous, in architectural, design, and planning environments.
+I have been specifically interested in architectural frameworks and modes of figuration that complicate the effective legislation of subject and object in an aesthetic composition.
+Consequently, my research generally explores the constitution of subjectivity through affective productions and aesthetic logics, either imported or indigenous, in architectural, design, and spatial environments.

-Currently, my research interrogates some of the philosophical, legal, architectural, and aesthetic norms that guide and at the same time complicate the mobilities of postcolonial urban development in sub-Saharan Africa.
-To the extent that my research explores architecture and its relationship to pragmatic, aesthetic, and social mobilities, I am engaged in critical and philosophical readings regarding the mediation and mobility of the body in commodity driven spaces and narratives.
+To the extent that my research explores architecture and its relationship to pragmatic, aesthetic, and social mobilities, I am engaged in critical and philosophical readings regarding the mediation and mobility of the body in commodity-driven spaces and narratives.
 I seek to develop an understanding of architecture as a kind of socio-technical complexity that at once defines and normalizes access to "architecture" but also affords interstitial movements and negotiations through the margins of informality and culturally specific mediations of performance and tradition.
-Ultimately, I’m interested in the ways that these modes of social organisation interface with embodied relations to natural and built environments.
+Ultimately, I'm interested in the ways that these modes of social organization interface with embodied relations to natural and built environments.

 McGill University